YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/state & props/state.md

 React this.setState, and useState does not make changes directly to the state object.

 React this.setState, and React.useState create queues for React core to update the state object of a React component.

+setState is an asynchronous function, the setState function also does not return a Promise.
+Using async/await or anything similar will not work.

-So the process to u
+So the process to update React state is asynchronous for performance reasons.
+That’s why changes don’t feel immediate.

 ### Accessing React State right after setting it synchronously